khushbumaheshwarii/khushbumaheshwarii/README.md

 <h1 align="center">Hi 👋, I'm Khushbu</h1

 Hi!
-My name is Khushbu, I'm a passionate Front-End Developer, Communicator and a dedicate learner with over a year of experience in developing, I am always looking to expand my skillset, has done Internship at **InternPe as a Web Devloper**.
+My name is Khushbu, I'm a passionate Front-End Developer, Communicator and a dedicate learner with over a year of experience in developing, I am always looking to expand my skillset.
 Currently, I'm Seeking for challenging position in a reputed organization, where i can learn new skills, expand my knowledge, and leverage my learnings

 <p align="center">
     <a href = "mailto: khushbumaheshwari007@gmail.com" target="_blank"><img src="https://img.shields.io/badge/khushbumaheshwari007@gmail.com-D74E43?style=for-the-badge&logo=gmail&logoColor=white"></a>